-Data Source: Commission records of classes.
-For classes that confer Railroad Commission training or continuing-education credit, instructors report class length to their supervisor in writing within one day of their return to Commission headquarters.
+Data Source Commission records of courses.
+For courses that confer Railroad Commission training or continuingeducation credit, instructors report the number of individuals completing the course to the training coordinator in writing at the end of each work week.
 Information from these reports is entered into the Commission's LIS Oracle training Database.
-For non-credit training classes and seminars, training hours are recorded in a separate Excel spreadsheet.
-Methodology: Retrieve from the LIS Oracle training Database the total number of class training hours.
-Retrieve from the non-credit training class Excel spreadsheet the total number of class training hours.
+For non-credit training courses and seminars, training hours are recorded in a separate Excel spreadsheet.
+Methodology Retrieve from the LIS Oracle training database the total number of individuals attending each training or continuing education course online or in person.
+Retrieve from the non-credit training class Excel spreadsheet listing the total number of individuals attending the training course.
 Add these two totals and report the sum.
-Purpose: This measure tells how much technical training the division provides annually to alternative fuels technicians, other industry personnel, emergency responders, and consumers, e.g., alternative fuels school bus fleet operators, and emergency responders.
-The more training that is provided, the more likely industry personnel, emergency responders and consumers are to competently and safely operate alternative fuels equipment and installations, and respond to emergencies.
-Calculation Method: Cumulative Target Attainment: High Priority: High Key Measure: No New Measure: No Percentage Measure: No Efficiency 2-2-1-1: Average Number of LPG/CNG/LNG Safety Inspections Per Inspector Definition: Each alternative inspector is required to conduct a minimum number of on-site safety inspections.
+Purpose This measure tells how much technical training the division provides annually to alternative fuels technicians, other industry personnel, emergency responders, and consumers, e.g., alternative fuels school bus fleet operators, and emergency responders.
+The more training that is provided, the more likely industry personnel, emergency responders and consumers are to competently and safely operate alternative fuels equipment and installations and respond to emergencies.
+Calculation Method: Cumulative Target Attainment: Priority: Key Measure: No New Measure: Yes Percentage Measure: No Efficiency 2.2.1.1 Average Number of LPG/CNG/LNG Safety Inspections Per Inspector Short Definition Each alternative fuels inspector is required to conduct a minimum number of on-site safety inspections.
 This measure summarizes the number of evaluations completed during any specific time frame and the number of inspectors available to conduct inspections.
-Data Limitations: There is no separate allowance for a safety inspection in which multiple inspectors collaborate to complete the inspection.
+Data Limitations There is no separate allowance for a safety inspection in which multiple inspectors collaborate to complete the inspection.
 In such an instance the inspection will only be counted once and credited to a single inspector.
-Data Source: The Data is collected in the Commission's LIS Oracle Database as part of the inspection process.
-A record of each inspection is entered into the Database that includes the name of the inspector and the time spent conducting the inspection.
+Data Source The data is collected in the Commission's LIS Oracle database as part of the inspection process.
+A record of each inspection is entered into the database that includes the name of the inspector and the time spent conducting the inspection.
 The number of field personnel is maintained by the division.
-Methodology: The number of safety inspections completed during each reporting period is divided by the number of inspectors available to conduct inspections.
-Purpose: To maintain adequate staffing levels and projections for workload within fiscal years, it is important to use the average number of inspections performed by inspectors.
-Calculation Method: Cumulative Target Attainment:
+Methodology The number of safety inspections completed during each reporting period is divided by the number of inspectors available to conduct inspections.
+Purpose To maintain adequate staffing levels and projections for workload within fiscal years, it is important to use the average number of inspections performed by inspectors.
+Calculation Method: Cumulative Target Attainment: Priority: Key Measure: No New Measure: No Percentage Measure: No Efficiency 2.2.1.2 Percent of LPG/CNG/LNG Reports Processed within 30 Days Short Definition Completion reports are received when smaller capacity alternative fuel containers, racks or cascades are installed at non-residential facilities.
+The aggregate capacity of containers at a site is used to determine if a completion report is submitted.
+The aggregate capacities for each fuel type are less than: 10,000 gallons for LPG, 240 standard cubic feet water volume for CNG and 15,540 gallons for LNG.
+Completion reports should be processed within 30 business days of receipt.
+Data Limitations None.